Ordeal Candidate Information

 To become a member of the Order of the Arrow, Ordeal candidates must complete an Ordeal weekend.
 Ajapeu Lodge 2 offers three opportunities, one each in April, May and August to give you flexibility in accommodating your schedule.
 Ordeal candidates must attend and complete one of these Ordeal weekends in the year of their election.
 If you do not attend any of these Ordeal weekends, your candidacy will expire and you will have to fulfill the eligibility requirements and be elected again at a future election.

 All weekends are held at Ockanickon Scout Reservation (5787 State Park Road, Pipersville PA 18947).
-Check-in will be held between 5:30 PM and 6:30 PM in the Manny Marks Pavilion adjacent to the parking lot at Ockanickon Scout Reservation, and will be conducted by chapter.
+Check-in will be held between 5:30 PM and 6:30 PM in the Manny Marks Pavilion adjacent to the parking lot at Ockanickon Scout Reservation, and will be conducted by your home district or chapter.

 Note: A chapter is the OA term for a district.
 If your unit belongs to the Mercer Area District, you are in the Sanhican Chapter.
 If your unit belongs to the Hunterdon Arrowhead District, you belong to Pahaquarra Chapter.
 If your unit belongs to the Tohickon District, you belong to the Tohickon Chapter.
 If your unit belongs to the Tamanend District, you belong to the Tukwsit Chapter.
 If you are unsure what district you belong to, please check with your unit leader.